► S8 limo has 563bhp twin-turbo V8

 The new Audi S8 is as toppy as the brand’s A8 limousine will ever get, but don’t think this is just a slightly pokier version of a CEO’s lift to work every day – there’s a little more to it than that.

-Well, there’s a 4.0-litre twin-turbo V8 petrol underneath the bonnet (unlike the rest of the S car range which has made the switch to derv power), which comes with cylinder shutdown and 48-volt mild hybrid assistance.
+Well, there’s a 4.0-litre twin-turbo V8 petrol underneath the bonnet (unlike a lot of the S car range which has made the switch to diesel power), which comes with cylinder shutdown and 48-volt mild hybrid assistance.
 There’s 563bhp and 590lb ft on tap, which Audi says makes it 50bhp and 110lb ft more powerful than the S8 it replaces.
+Not quite as hardcore as the RS6 or RS7, but definitely the most powerful S Audi makes.

 ‘Dynamic all-wheel steering’ is standard on UK-spec S8 models, which shrinks the turning circle of this limo by a metre.
 As with most other systems, the rear wheels turn the opposite way to the fronts at low speeds and with the fronts at cruising speeds.